Bam Aquino: Tenure

 Before his tenure began, Aquino took his oath of office in his hometown of Concepcion, Tarlac, before Mayor Noel Villanueva on May 30.
 Upon taking office, Aquino filed ten education-related measures before the Senate.
 With education as a priority in his second term, he sought his former role as the chairperson of the Philippine Senate Committee on Basic Education, a role he would receive after joining the majority that reelected Francis Escudero as Senate president.
 In August 2025, he was named the chairperson of the Philippine Senate Committee on Science and Technology.

+Following the election of Alan Peter Cayetano as Senate President on May 11, 2026, Aquino joined the minority bloc after voting for the unseated Senate President Tito Sotto.
+He also lost two committee chairmanships after all committee leadership positions were declared vacant due to the reorganization.
+He return as chairperson of Senate committee of Basic Education on June 3, 2026.
+He was elected as chairperson of the Trade, Commerce, and Entrepreneurship Committee and returned as chairperson of the Science and Technology Committee on June 17, 2026.

 Political positions

 Political scientist Richard Heydarian identified Aquino as a progressive, center-left reformist in Philippine politics.
 Since entering the Senate in 2013 as a Liberal Party member, Aquino has consistently advocated liberal-democratic and pro-poor policies, focusing on social inclusion, good governance, and equitable development.
 He supports higher wages, entrepreneurship, and amending trade laws to protect local farmers.
 Aquino advocates for increased education funding, curriculum reform, and opposes mandatory ROTC without broader consultation.
 Aquino has pushed for anti-corruption and anti-dynasty measures, supports a firm stance against China's aggression while maintaining strong ties with allies, and was a vocal critic of former president Rodrigo Duterte's drug war and ICC withdrawal.
 On social issues, he supports the SOGIE Equality Bill and annulment reform, opposes the death penalty, and is open to medical marijuana pending further study.
 He backs climate resilience, humane transport modernization, and opposes charter change that removes term limits or weakens democratic safeguards.